 The Seven Rays are:

+A person's Ray Structure does not make him superior or inferior to anyone else, but it may determine the direction of his life.
 In addition to the Ray Structure of the Soul and the various other bodies, the human also has his level of spiritual development that can be measured by the number of Planetary Initiations he has received.

 In due course of time, these two aspects of a human being will be taken into account in designing a educational, vocational and development life plan for each person.